trevisanj/f311/_sources/convmol.rst.txt

 *LS* is calculated using a different formula depending on:

-i. the multiplicities of the transition (currently implemented only cases where the initial and final state have multiplicity) ii. the value and/or sign of (*DeltaLambda* = *LambdaL* - *Lambda2l*);
+i. the multiplicities of the transition (currently implemented only cases where the initial and final state have same multiplicity) ii. the value and/or sign of (*DeltaLambda* = *LambdaL* - *Lambda2l*);
 iii. whether *A* is a positive or negative number;
 iv. the branch of the spectral line (see below how to determine the branch)